e-Contract/ethereum-resource-adapter/README.md

 We use Netbeans as IDE.
 If you send pull requests, please keep the code clean to ease the review process.
+If you found a bug, please provide an integration test to demonstrate the issue.